Valkyriean/RDAT/README.md

 # Introduction

 The project trains a machine learning model to classify rumours on Twitter.
-And then use that model to analyse tweets that are classified as a rumour.
+And then analyse tweets that are classified as a rumour by the model.

 ## Data extracted into train.data.txt.csv
 | main_tweet | main_tweet_id | replies | label